MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 You've configured the app and it's ready to run.

-## Run iOS sample app and call web API
+## Run and test the iOS sample app

 To build and run your app, follow these steps: